ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 Because the callback is not wrappered in a promise, we **must** catch the error if any is thrown.
 No error can be thrown in this case, so we don't need a try/catch, but the callback might be passed an error.
 If it is, we **must** call next(err) instead of throwing the error, if we are to pass the error to the error handler.
 If an error is thrown from inside the callback, the server process will crash with an unhandled exception.
 Note: For this style of callback handling, when `await logonRouteHandler(req, res, next);` returns, the response hasn't been sent yet.
 We'll need to handle that problem when testing.
 Note also that for this style, the route handler has to have a next parameter passed.

 Finally, we have to include the csrfToken in what is sent back to the front end.
 For CSRF protection, the front end has to include this token in each subsequent request.
 We will put it in the X-CSRF-TOKEN header.

+For all protected routes (routes that require authentication), the frontend must include the CSRF token in the X-CSRF-TOKEN header.
+This includes any POST, PATCH, PUT, or DELETE requests to protected endpoints.
+Without this token, the request will be rejected with a 401 Unauthorized status.

 You got all that?